alexsegura/pan/README.markdown

 {pan} is a tool / theme framework for PrestaShop 1.4.x

-It aims to simplify theme development by providing simple, clean, easy to use Smarty plugins.
+It aims to simplify theme development by providing simple, clean, easy to use **Smarty plugins**

+It is largely inspired by the Java Server Pages Tag Libraries

 Template streams
 ----------------

-{pan} registers PHP streams for Smarty to resolve templates for different sources.
+{pan} registers PHP streams for Smarty to resolve templates from different sources.

 Right now there is the **theme://** stream, that allows to include templates for other themes.

+**A database stream is in the roadmap !**

 Useful if you don't need to override all the templates and want to fallback to default theme.